Skip to content

 HistoryForge: Census, Maps and More

-WHHS has partnered with HistoryForge to create an on-line application that links census information to historical maps.
-We started this kind of work with the Continue Reading
+HistoryForge is an on-line application that links census information to historical maps.
+The project started in 2023.
+Since then, we have loaded over 14 historical Continue Reading

 1886: MEDICAL MAIDS.
 Cincinnati’s Women Physicians.